aws-samples/aws-integration-for-apache-guacamole/README.md

 This repository is a walk through of scripts that were made to quickly set up an automated VDI - Virtual Desktop Infrastructure - using the [Apache Guacamole](https://guacamole.apache.org/) using Amazon EC2 Spot Instances.

+This sample is a AWS automation to integrate with Apache Guacamole using Eventbridge Rules and Lambda Functions to detect EC2 events in the VPC and create or remove connections in the Guacamole

 <p align="center">
 <img src="/images/EAD-FireTV-blogpost.png" width="550">
 </p>